UlordChain/Uos_dapp_Android/README.md

 # Uos_dapp_Android

-Uos_dapp_Android 是 Ulord 官方提供的一个 Android 平台上的 UOS  DApp 联调工具
+Uos_dapp_Android is a UOS DApp coordinator on the Android platform officially provided by Ulord.